jbraeuer/backup-gitbucket/Readme.markdown

 Backup GitBucket - Backup all your GitHub and BitBucket repositories

-- gets a list of all the repos you have access to
-- creates a local mirror

-Better have a local copy in case the Internet burns up ;-)
+# Introduction

+backup_gitbucket.rb is a tiny Ruby-Script to backup all your GitHub and/or BitBucket repositories.
+It uses the API to figure out the list of all repos (your's and organizational repos).

+Git repositories are cloned in `--mirror` mode.
+So they will include all remote branches.

+# Why?

+I like GitHub's social features and BitBucket's private repos.
+But having a local backup feels nice too ;-)

-How to use?
+# How to use?

+- `gem install excon`
+- `gem install json`
-Edit config.yaml.sample to match your settings.
+- edit config.yaml.sample to match your settings.
-Call `backup-gitbucket <config.yaml>`
+- `backup-gitbucket <config.yaml>`

+# Known issues

+The script works fine for me, but it currently lacks proper error-reporting.
+(Pull requests welcome.)

 Enjoy,
 Jens